181st Street station (IND Eighth Avenue Line): Operation

 The 181st Street station is mostly unchanged from its original design, although it has deteriorated over time, with some water damage.
 On March 30, 2005, the 181st Street station was listed on the National Register of Historic Places.
 The station was considered historically and architecturally significant as an early IND station that retained many of its original features.

-In May 2022, the three escalators leading to the 181st Street exit were all closed for repairs until February 2023.
+In May 2022, the three escalators leading to the 181st Street exit were all closed for repairs.
 As a result, riders had to either use the 184th Street exit or walk up nearly 90 steps.
 The escalators had suffered periodic outages over the years; they were all closed simultaneously because they were powered by the same motor.
+The replacement escalators opened in April 2023, two months behind schedule.
+In 2025, the MTA requested that the developer of a nearby parcel at 524 Fort Washington Avenue, adjacent to one of the 181st Street station's entrances, set aside space for a subway power station.